How to Work from Home (11 Not-so-Obvious Tips)

 I’ve been working from home (or the road) for the last decade, and it’s safe to say I’ve learned a thing or two.

-The problem with most of the articles you’ve seen so far this month?
+The problem with most of the articles talking about how to work from home?
 They’re generic.

 Yes, you need good wifi.